Best third-party CarPlay apps

 Pandora

-Of all of the apps on this list, it's perhaps Pandora that really nails what a CarPlay app should be about.
+Of all of the apps on this list, it's perhaps Pandora that really nails what a CarPlay app is all about.
 Open up Pandora, tap a radio station, and you're done.
 Pandora will just start playing.
 You don't need to switch between any menus or find the perfect playlist with that song you just love.
 The trade-off for this simplicity, is, obviously, a lack of choice, but if you're using Pandora, you likely know that this is part of the deal with the service, anyway.
-And you don't care because you're already listening to a cool new track you've never heard before in your Lord Huron radio station.
+You don't care either because you're already listening to a cool new track you've never heard before in your Lord Huron radio station.

+WhatsApp is unique among the apps on this list in that it doesn't really have a traditional touch interface.
+While there are a couple of buttons that can appear, the primary way you interact with the WhatsApp CarPlay app is through Siri.
+Just like the Messages CarPlay app, you can ask Siri to read your WhatsApp messages, or you could dictate messages or place calls.
+It's not as full-featured as the Phone app, for instance, but it's fairly distraction-free.
+Isn't that what we want in a car-bound app, anyway?

 Your favorites?